2110 Rayburn HOB

 Rep. Nadler’s paramount concerns are the needs of everyday New Yorkers.
 When residents of Coney Island’s Haber House apartment complex complained of frequent crime against elderly tenants, he secured money from Congress to install security cameras throughout the development.
 When commuters wanted to make foot traffic through Penn Station more efficient, he worked with station authorities to change the direction of key escalators.
 Throughout the district and city, Nadler has used his transportation expertise to solve local traffic and transit problems, working to relieve congestion, improve bus and ferry routes and to modernize access to the subway.
 Additionally, he has fought hard to preserve and protect affordable housing in New York City, especially focused on the Mitchell-Lama and Section 8 housing stock.

 Rep. Nadler’s constituent service staff works tirelessly to help constituents navigate the complex and daunting world of government services, streamlining access to healthcare, the IRS, Social Security Administration and Veterans Affairs.
-Immigration and citizenship issues are a particular priority, as the district includes one of the nation’s largest communities of new immigrants—especially from the former Soviet Union.
+Immigration and citizenship issues are a particular priority, as the district includes one of the nation’s largest communities of new immigrants.

 And Rep. Nadler’s robust community relations program has long played a key role in preserving affordable housing, stopping senseless overdevelopment, reducing crime and enhancing our children’s educational opportunities.
 Additionally, the Congressman has brought billions of dollars to the district for its infrastructure, social welfare and cultural needs.